 If your senior loved one wants to prevent issues with cognitive function and improve his or her diet, it’s never too late to start incorporating some healthy foods to benefit the brain.
-The Oakville senior home care experts at Home Care Assistance have put together this list of foods that may become essential additions to your loved one’s dinner plate.
+The Oakville home care experts at Home Care Assistance have put together this list of foods that may become essential additions to your loved one’s dinner plate.

 1. Oily Fish